pdiomede/metrics/README.md

 ## Features

-- 📊 **Top 20 Networks**: Displays the top 20 blockchain networks by subgraph count
+- 📊 **Dual Stats Cards**: Two compact cards showing Total Subgraphs (All Networks) and Top 20 Chains
+- 📈 **Percentage Analysis**: Shows what percentage of total subgraphs the top 20 chains represent
+- 🔽 **Collapsible Table**: Interactive arrow button to show/hide the detailed network table
 - 🔢 **Subgraph Counts**: Total number of subgraphs deployed on each network
 - 👥 **Unique Indexers**: Number of unique indexers actively allocating to each network
 - 🎨 **Modern UI**: Clean, responsive design with dark theme inspired by REO dashboard
 - 🔗 **Explorer Links**: Direct links to The Graph Explorer for each network
 - 📱 **Responsive**: Works on desktop and mobile devices
+- ⚡ **Interactive**: Click arrow button to expand/collapse network details

 ## Prerequisites